Aurora MySQL 3.08.0 (compatible with MySQL 8.0.39) released! Has the slow SELECT COUNT been improved?

 Here are some quotes from the article above.

-Starting with Aurora MySQL Version 3 (MySQL 8.0), the default storage engine for temporary tables is the TempTable storage engine.TempTable creates a temporary table in memory, but if the size exceeds the set value,Save the overflowed data to storage.。It writes to the local storage first, and if that overflows it writes to the shared cluster volume.but,Aurora reader instances cannot write to the shared cluster volume, so queries will fail when their local storage is full.It will be.
+Starting with Aurora MySQL Version 3 (MySQL 8.0), the default storage engine for temporary tables is the TempTable storage engine.TempTable creates a temporary table in memory, but if its size exceeds the set value,Save the overflow data to storage.。It writes to local storage first, and if that overflows, it writes to the shared cluster volume.but,Aurora reader instances cannot write to the shared cluster volume, so queries will fail when their local storage is full.It will be.

 In other words, the two new global status variables allow you to check the following: